docopt/docopts/README.rst

                                 input [default: ``----``]
   -H, --no-help                 Don't handle ``--help`` and ``--version``
                                 specially.
-  -d, --debug                   Export the arguments as JSON.
-The docopt
-                                language agnostic test suite can be run for docopts by passing ``docopts -d - '' --`` as its argument.
   -h, --help                    Show help options.
   -V, --version                 Print program version.